CandiceKou/Income-Distribution-and-Electricity-Affordability/README.md

   This notebook utilizes the input dataset "Data_Input.xlsx" to simulate income distribution and calculate residential electricity affordability.
 Affordability is assessed by expressing monthly electricity bills (in US dollars) as a share of income.
 - ***Country_Affordability_Results.xlsx:***
   This Excel sheet presents the results generated from the income simulation model and electricity affordability calculation.
-- ***Actual_Residential_Electricity_Consumption.xlsx:***
-  This dataset integrates and calculates actual residential electricity consumption across SSA countries.
-The International Energy Agency (IEA) provides total residential electricity consumption data for 32 countries.
-To estimate household electricity consumption, total residential consumption is divided by the population size and then multiplied by the average household size (number of people per household).
-For the remaining 16 countries where IEA data is unavailable, electricity consumption per capita is sourced from Index Mundi.
-Household electricity consumption is derived by multiplying per capita electricity consumption by the average household size (number of people per household).
-This dataset is used for comparison in the publication's result "Affordability vs. Actual Demand" section.

 ## Queries